Listerine-debug/widgetsPad/README.md

 - Can find key characters or words (Case Sensitive)
 - Can cycle through all key words

-- Upcoming Features
+## Upcoming Features

 - OnReplace: Replaces all highlighted words
 - OnFont: Can changed the font
 - Dark Mode! :O
 - Better memory management!
-	- Better find feature (like where it won't take forever, lol)
+- Better Find feature (like where it won't take forever, lol)

 ## Version

-Please leave feedback if there are any errors!
+Please leave feedback if there are any errors, things to improve, or even to work together!

 - Alpha 0.6.1